thamipontes/manga-store/README.md

 ```

 ## Third Step
-Call any endpoint from the documentation [Manga Store Swagger](swagger.yaml)
+Call any endpoint from the documentation [Manga Store Swagger](http://localhost:8080/swagger-ui.html)

-Ps: you can use Swagger Editor for better viewing - https://editor.swagger.io/

 ## Fourth Step
 To see the data on Database access: